adafruit/adabot/tools/automated_releaser/README.md

 1. Install Python3
 2. If necessary, Make a symbolic link or shortcut that allows `python` to point to `python3`

-Use a virtual environment if you are in a context where Python 2 exists so that inside your venv `python` will point to the venv rather than the systedm Py2.
+Use a virtual environment if you are in a context where Python 2 exists so that inside your venv `python` will point to the venv rather than the systems instance of Py2.

 ## Steps to run on subset: